jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 TODO Screenshot

-Similarly to `Emoji`, the import of `NameFormatting` has also become obsolete, so we can remove it too (technically step 4, but let's count it as step 3.5).
+Similarly to `Emoji`, the import of `NameFormatting` has also become obsolete, so we can remove it too (technically step 4, but let's count it as step 3.5, especially since it would have been reported at the same time as step 3).

 ```elm
 module SomeModule exposing (formatUserName, functionToReplace1)